TJLW/tjlw.github.io/Projects/Multicopters/ZyboCopter/README.md

 ## Description
 We have developed a multi-copter research platform in order to further our research into unmanned systems.
 The project was started in order to provide a general framework with which future research may use as an unmanned aerial vehicle platform.
 The ZyboCopter is the prototype platform consisting of a hexa-copter body and a Zybo FPGA serving as the flight controller.
 The platform is customizable to fit any application for multi-copters, planes, rovers, and submarines.
 The onboard FPGA system provides avenues for developing software, kernel, and hardware applications.

+This is the first iteration of our research copter platforms.